What is Azure Dev Spaces?

 Supported regions and configurations

 Azure Dev Spaces is supported only by AKS clusters in some regions.
-Azure Dev Spaces supports using the Azure CLI or Visual Studio Code with the Azure Dev Spaces extension installed on Linux, MacOS, or Windows 8 or greater to build and run your applications on AKS.
-It also supports using Visual Studio installed on Windows 8 or greater.
-For Visual Studio 2019, you will need the Azure Development workload.
-For Visual Studio 2017, you will need the Web Development workload and Visual Studio Tools for Kubernetes.
+Azure Dev Spaces supports using the Azure CLI or Visual Studio Code with the Azure Dev Spaces extension installed on Linux, macOS, or Windows 8 or greater to build and run your applications on AKS.
+It also supports using Visual Studio 2019 installed on Windows with the Azure Development workload.